biirrf/biirrf/README.md

 Hi, I’m Mohaned 👋

-🎓 I'm a Computer Science student at UCLan with a passion for building practical, real-world tech solutions.
+🎓 I'm a 3rd Year Computer Science student at UCLan with a passion for building practical, real-world tech solutions.
 💼 I currently work at Tuckers Solicitors, where I support legal operations — and I’m exploring the intersection between law and technology.
 🛠️ I’m building projects to improve everyday processes, with a focus on web apps, automation, and data tools.
 📈 I'm actively learning Python, JavaScript, and cloud tools to prepare for a tech career in the UK.